Kingdom monera are divided into two major groups. One is Archaebacteria and the other one is Eubacteria.

 Based on metabolic activities and living conditions, Archaebacteria are divided into three major groups.

 Methanogens are stringent obligate anaerobic bacteria producing methane(CH4) from carbon dioxide or formic acid.

-3. They producing methane from carbon dioxide.
+- They produce methane from carbon dioxide.
 They are, therefore, called methanogens.

-Methanobacterium, Methanococcus, Methanospirillum, etc. are the example of methanogens.
+- Examples: Methanobacterium, Methanococcus, Methanospirillum, etc. are examples of methanogens.

 Halophiles are aerobic achemoheterotroph archaebacteria thriving in extremely strong brine i.e. salt solutions, by using light energy to carry their metabolic machinery by the production of ATP ( Adenosine triphosphate).

-2. They are used amino acids as the source of carbon and energy.
+- They have used amino acids as the source of carbon and energy.

 Thermoacidophiles can tolerate high temperature as well as high acidity and can reduce sulfur to hydrogen sulfide under anaerobic conditions.